-Generally speaking, if the donor of an endowment fund created before September 17, 2010 (the date of the passage of the Act) is living (or in the case of an entity, in existence and conducting activities) and can be located with reasonable efforts, a charity may apply the new laws to that endowment fund only if it sends a notice to the donor at least 90 days prior to the first appropriation.
+Generally speaking, if the donor of an endowment fund created before September 17, 2010 (the date of the passage of the Act) is living (or in the case of an entity, in existence and conducting activities) and can be located with reasonable efforts, a charity may apply the new laws to that endowment fund only if it sends a notice to the donor at least 90 days prior to the appropriation.
 This provision of the Act does not apply to a gift where the donor's gift instrument provided specific spending restrictions, such as restrictions on spending levels, rates or amounts.

-The Act provides a sample notice, in which a charity will ask the donor to check one of two boxes, indicating whether the donor will permit the charity to spend what is "prudent" (the Act), or does not permit the charity to spend below the "original (historic) dollar value" of the gift, but permits expenditure of income and appreciation if prudent to do so (the pre-Act law).
+The Act provides a sample notice in which a charity will ask the donor to check one of two boxes, indicating whether the donor will permit the charity to spend what is "prudent" (the Act), or does not permit the charity to spend below the "original (historic) dollar value" of the gift, but permits expenditure of income and appreciation if prudent to do so (the old law).
 If the donor does not respond to the notice within the 90-day notice period, the charity may apply the Act to the endowment.
-The law suggests, subject to clarification by the New York Attorney General, that no notice need be given to a donor of an endowment fund created prior to September 17, 2010 if the charity does not intend to spend below the original (historic) dollar value of the endowment fund.